 Rodents, roaches, termites, and other infestations happen.
 You’re the one who will diagnose the problem and eliminate the pesky critters by using a variety of chemicals and traps.
 Specialize in a certain insect or animal, or train to take care of them all.
-Median salary for pest control techs is just over $34K annually.

 - Diploma: You’ll need your high school diploma or GED before working as a pest control technician.